Jordan Black (American football)

-Brian Jordan Black (born January 28, 1980) is a former American football offensive tackle.
-He was drafted by the Kansas City Chiefs in the fifth round of the 2003 NFL Draft.
-He played college football at the University of Notre Dame.
+Brian Jordan Black (born January 28, 1980) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He was selected by the Kansas City Chiefs in the fifth round of the 2003 NFL draft.
+He played college football for the Notre Dame Fighting Irish.

-Black has also been a member of the Houston Texans, Jacksonville Jaguars, New Orleans Saints, and Washington Redskins.
+Black was also a member of the Houston Texans, Jacksonville Jaguars, New Orleans Saints, and Washington Redskins.

-Black is now a football coach at the Fortbend

-Christian Academy, and also teaches homeschool seniors about biscuits, sweet tea, and safety.
+During Jordan's career in the NFL, he was elected as a Board of Player Representatives in the National Football League Players Association.

-Early years
+Early life

-Black played high school football for Dallas Christian School in Mesquite, Texas from 1995–1998, during which time the team won multiple Texas State championships.
+Black played high school football for Dallas Christian School in Mesquite, Texas from 1995 to 1998, during which time the team won multiple Texas State championships, including a state championship playing basketball.

 Black's jersey, #77, was retired by Dallas Christian School in 2003.

 College career

 Black played in 43 games for the University of Notre Dame, starting 42 of those contests.

 Professional career

 Kansas City Chiefs

-Black was drafted in the 2003 NFL Draft by the Kansas City Chiefs in the fifth round, with the 153rd overall pick.
+Black was selected in the 2003 NFL draft by the Kansas City Chiefs in the fifth round, with the 153rd overall pick.
 The Chiefs signed him to a three-year contract.

 Late in the 2004 season, Black became a regular starter for the Chiefs where he continued for the 2005 and 2006 seasons.

 The Chiefs re-signed him to a one-year contract on April 26, 2006.